ctmrbio/Amplicon_workflows/amplicons-no_overlap.rst

 Processing amplicons with non-overlapping reads
 ===============================================

-This is a quick guide on how to use Usearch6 to go from fastq files all the way to a table of OTUs.
-More information can be found on the `Usearch project page, <http://www.drive5.com/usearch/manual/>`_.
+This is a quick guide on how to use Usearch7 to go from fastq files all the way to a table of OTUs.
+This is based chiefly on the programmes `FastQC <http://www.bioinformatics.babraham.ac.uk/projects/fastqc/>`_ and `Vsearch <https://github.com/torognes/vsearch>`_.
 Also refer to this page for download and installation instructions.
-I'm going to assume in this manual that you can call Usearch simply by typing ./usearch6, but this depends on the folder where you have installed it, how you have called it and the folder you're in.
+I'm going to assume in this manual that you can call vsearch and cutadapt simply by typing the programme names, but this depends on the folder where you have installed it, how you have named it and the folder you're in.

-This guide is based on Illumina MiSeq reads and Usearch 6.0.x and Usearch7.
-Please pay attention to use the right version at each step.
-It might be possible to replace Usearch6.0.x with Usearch 6.1.x and it might work with 5.x.x or older.
-All of the steps done in Usearch7 in this manual can be done with either Fastx or Usearch6.
-Don't try Fastx unless you already have it in your server.

 This guide is to be used if your forward and reverse reads do not overlap or if you're not sure if that's the case.
 If you know you have an overlap, please refer to the Usearch_overlap.pdf manual.
 If you're still planning your experiment, do your best to have an overlap.